 7.2 State management

 One of ASP.NET's strong points is state management.
 ASP.NET has excellent support for caching, cookies, and user sessions.
 In ASP.NET MVC we can leverage these as we have in the past.
 State management refers to the storage and retrieval of state.
 As we all know, the web is a stateless environment, so special techniques have to be used to retain data about the user’s current state and recent activity.
 Session state and cookie storage address these concerns.
 Sometimes it’s helpful to store per-user data that lives only for a single web request.
 Request storage is useful in these scenarios.
 Frequent trips to a back-end data store can yield horrible performance under heavy load.
 ASP.NET’s built-in support for caching can help keep a popular application running efficiently.
-We’ll examine the ASP.NET Cache first.
+We’ll examine the ASP.NET cache first.

 7.2.1 Caching